angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 ## Don't reinvent the wheel

-In the hot project everyday life it happens fast, that one reinvents the wheel.
+It happens to us developers quite often that we reinvent the wheel.
 In the case of plotly.js, there is already a wrapper that has the same technical foundation as described in our article (see [here](https://github.com/plotly/angular-plotly.js/blob/78b9385da1a9a56fe2c9b3b914fce1e63707ae02/src/app/shared/plot/plot.component.ts#L37)):

 ```bash